cygni/paintbot/app/docs/elasticsearch.md

 Generally for String types we have choosen the index: "not_analyzed".
 This means that words will not be split.

-There are three indexes in Elasticsearch: clientinfo, gamehistory and gameevent.
+There are three indexes in Elasticsearch: clientinfo, tournamenthistory, tournamentevent, gamehistory and gameevent.

 Since it is not possible to change the mapping after it has been created it is important to define this before the server starts storing data.